-The erosion of soil particles is calculated by HYPE for transport of particulate phosphorus (PP) and/or for the simulation of sediment material (SS).
+The erosion of soil particles is calculated by HYPE for transport of particulate phosphorus (PP) or for the simulation of sediment material (SS).
 For transport of PP an erosion model depending on mobilization of particles by rain and by surface runoff is often used.
-This formulation is the default model.
-Another erosion model based on catchment erosion index can be used.
-The two models calculate the amount of mobilised sediment differently, the amout which is then used for calculation of eroded phosphorus.
+This formulation is the default model for sediment transport, but another erosion model based on catchment erosion index can also be used.